WWE Rumors: Backstage Reason For Elias Car Accident Storyline Revealed

 “The backstory of why Elias was the one hit by the car supposedly driven by Sheamus and Jeff Hardy being framed was a combination attempt to boost ratings (which did work for one week all things considered but not the second week) and also as a cover because he really did tear his pec.”

-As The Inquisitr previously reported, Elias received a pectoral muscle injury recently that’s likely to keep him out of action for the next couple of months at least.
-At the time of this writing, the company hasn’t announced an estimated date of recovery, but pectoral injuries have been known to keep wrestlers out of action for up to eight months.
+Elias received a pectoral muscle injury recently that’s likely to keep him out of action for the next couple of months at least.
+The company has yet to announce an estimated date of recovery, but pectoral injuries have been known to keep wrestlers out of action for up to eight months.

 WWE released a statement following the Hardy incident, revealing that Elias also has broken ribs.
 However, this injury appears to have been concocted by the company’s creative team for storyline reasons, possibly in an effort to make the injury seem more severe than it really is to get more heat on Sheamus.
 It’s unknown when Elias suffered his real injury, but he hasn’t wrestled since May.